Climate action

 Our Scope 1 and 2 plan¹ focuses on four key aspects of our footprint: refrigerants, heating, electricity, and decarbonizing our fleet.

-2040: Achieve net-zero for our enterprise operating footprint.
+Achieve net-zero for our enterprise operating footprint (Scope 1 and Scope 2, market-based emissions) by 2040.

 ¹ Includes corporate, franchise, associate-owned, and T&T® operations as well as corporate offices and distribution centres.